He was convicted of kidnapping US journalist Daniel Pearl

 The men were detained after they were deemed free to go in April and were being kept at the Karachi Central Jail.
-However, their lawyers challenged them being further detained on the Sindh government’s orders.
+However, their lawyers challenged them being further detained on the Sindh government orders.
 This is what the court struck down as being issued “without lawful authority”.

 Pearl, 38, was the South Asia bureau chief for The Wall Street Journal when he was abducted in Karachi in January 2002 while researching links between militants in Pakistan and Richard C Reid, who is also known as the ‘shoe bomber’ for trying to detonate a shoe bomb while on a flight from Paris to Miami in 2001.

-Pearl’s wife Mariane Pearl, a US national who was living in Karachi’s Zamzama, wrote a letter to the Artillery Maidan police on February 2, 2002, and said her husband disappeared on January 23, 2002.
+Pearl’s wife Mariane Pearl, a US national who was living in Karachi’s Zamzama, wrote a letter to the Artillery Maidan police on February 2, 2002, and said that her husband disappeared on January 23, 2002.
 She said she received an email from the abductors saying that he has been abducted “in retaliation for the imprisonment of Pakistani men by the US government in Cuba and other complaints”.